Jinderamarak/Jinderamarak/README.md

 ### Yo,

-🚗 That was weird phase huh
+🚗 That was a weird phase huh

+🦀 Oh no, am I becoming a Rustacean?

-🎇 Checkout my projects at [moravec.dev](https://moravec.dev)
+🎇 Check out my projects at [moravec.dev](https://moravec.dev)